tinymce/beehive-flow/README.md

 All patch releases for a major.minor release happen in the branch for the release/major.minor branch.

 Feature branches have a version "a.b.0-main", just like the main branch.

-However, the stamp command will change "main" to "feature".
-See below.
+Spike branches have a version "a.b.0-main", just like the main branch.

 Hotfix branches have a version "a.b.c-rc", just like a release branch.

-However, the stamp command will change "rc" to "hotfix".
-See below.
+Note that feature/spike/hotfix branch versions are not validated by beehive-flow.

 Operations
 ----------